Acquire fluency in French and become familiar with contemporary approaches to the language, literature and culture.

 Our French language professors are experienced, distinguished and multidisciplinary.
 Their wide-ranging areas of expertise include Enlightenment thought, text and image, interactions in the Avant-garde, gender studies and film analysis.
 Class size is limited, so you will receive their close attention.

 Bonjour!
-You won’t find a friendlier and more enthusiastic group of professors anywhere.
+You won’t find a friendlier or more enthusiastic group of professors anywhere.
 Our courses are highly varied—from beginning French to the most advanced courses in French and francophone literature, culture, arts, cinema, history and linguistics.
 All of them will engage, surprise and enlighten you.
 What better way to prepare for our study abroad programs in France, Cameroon or Senegal?